 The visualization theorem applies to positive measures whose product coefficients are strictly bounded away from 1 in absolute value.
 To visualize finite real-world measures some of whose product coefficients have absolute value 1, one can deform the product coefficients slightly to obtain a positive measure.
 The visualization of such a deformation should still reveal the binary sets with measure $0$, i.e. the disconnected geometry of the support of the measure.

-The discussion preceding the theorem outlines a complex analytic method for computing a welding curve .
-However, a first order approximation to a welding curve visualizing a measure can be computed quite simply using only the product coefficients for the measure $\mu$.
-We call this approximate visualization curve the $\textit{pseudo-welding curve}$.
-An algorithm for computing it is given in \cite{BaNeJoSh16} (Appendix 3).
+The discussion preceding the theorem outlines a complex analytic method for computing a welding curve.
 An exposition of approaches for constructing welding curves is also given in Mumford and Sharon {\cite{Mumford06}.
 Mumford and Sharon{\cite{Mumford06} were studying $2D$ shape classes, which they defined to be equivalence classes of (infinitely) smooth Jordan curves, where curves were equivalent if they differed by translation and scaling.
 They proved that these shape classes are the same as the diffeomorphism classes of the welding maps for the smooth Jordan curves modulo the M\"obius transformations and then went on to study the Weil-Peterson metric on the diffeomorphism classes.
 They give a clear exposition of the existence theory for welding maps and summarize computational methods for welding curves.
 The class of measures determined by the shape classes is much, much smaller than the class of measures identified in the Visualization Theorem.
 Most real world measures (including finite approximations to them) do not determine infinitely smooth Jordan curves.
-Mumford and Sharon's view point is that all shapes cannot be characterized by a fixed finite number of "features".
+Mumford and Sharon's view point is that all shapes cannot be characterized by a fixed finite number of features.
 However, if an $\epsilon > 0$ is chosen, a representative infinitely smooth shape curve can be well approximated by a curve determined by a finite number of product coefficients, where the number of product coefficients depends on both the geometric properties of the curve and the smoothness.

-\subsection{Example: pseudo-welding curves for LIDAR data counting measures}
+\subsection{Example: Pseudo-welding curves for LiDAR data counting measures}